reddelexc/hackerone-reports/tops_by_program/TOPUSDEPTOFDEFENSE.md

 210. [Account takeover due to CSRF in "Account details" option on █████████](https://hackerone.com/reports/410099) to U.S. Dept Of Defense - 5 upvotes, $0
 211. [https://█████████ Vulnerable to CVE-2018-0296 Cisco ASA Path Traversal Authentication Bypass](https://hackerone.com/reports/622864) to U.S. Dept Of Defense - 5 upvotes, $0
 212. [SQL Injection in the get_publications.php on the https://█████](https://hackerone.com/reports/489483) to U.S. Dept Of Defense - 5 upvotes, $0
-213. [sql injection on  /messagecenter/messagingcenter at https://www.███████/](https://hackerone.com/reports/381758) to U.S. Dept Of Defense - 5 upvotes, $0
+213. [SSRF on ████████](https://hackerone.com/reports/406387) to U.S. Dept Of Defense - 5 upvotes, $0
-214. [Remote Code Execution (RCE) in a DoD website](https://hackerone.com/reports/329399) to U.S. Dept Of Defense - 5 upvotes, $0
+214. [sql injection on  /messagecenter/messagingcenter at https://www.███████/](https://hackerone.com/reports/381758) to U.S. Dept Of Defense - 5 upvotes, $0
-215. [Remote File Inclusion, Malicious File Hosting, and Cross-site Scripting (XSS) in ████████](https://hackerone.com/reports/192940) to U.S. Dept Of Defense - 5 upvotes, $0
+215. [Remote Code Execution (RCE) in a DoD website](https://hackerone.com/reports/329399) to U.S. Dept Of Defense - 5 upvotes, $0
-216. [HTML Injection on ████](https://hackerone.com/reports/198218) to U.S. Dept Of Defense - 5 upvotes, $0
+216. [Remote File Inclusion, Malicious File Hosting, and Cross-site Scripting (XSS) in ████████](https://hackerone.com/reports/192940) to U.S. Dept Of Defense - 5 upvotes, $0
-217. [SharePoint exposed web services](https://hackerone.com/reports/300540) to U.S. Dept Of Defense - 5 upvotes, $0
+217. [HTML Injection on ████](https://hackerone.com/reports/198218) to U.S. Dept Of Defense - 5 upvotes, $0
-218. [Email PII disclosure due to Insecure Password Reset field](https://hackerone.com/reports/520842) to U.S. Dept Of Defense - 5 upvotes, $0
+218. [SharePoint exposed web services](https://hackerone.com/reports/300540) to U.S. Dept Of Defense - 5 upvotes, $0
-219. [File Upload Restriction Bypass](https://hackerone.com/reports/259913) to U.S. Dept Of Defense - 5 upvotes, $0
+219. [Email PII disclosure due to Insecure Password Reset field](https://hackerone.com/reports/520842) to U.S. Dept Of Defense - 5 upvotes, $0
-220. [Full Account Take-Over of ████████ Members via IDOR](https://hackerone.com/reports/847452) to U.S. Dept Of Defense - 5 upvotes, $0
+220. [File Upload Restriction Bypass](https://hackerone.com/reports/259913) to U.S. Dept Of Defense - 5 upvotes, $0
-221. [[Critical] Insufficient Access Control On Registration Page of Webapps Website Allows Privilege Escalation to Administrator ](https://hackerone.com/reports/796379) to U.S. Dept Of Defense - 5 upvotes, $0
+221. [Full Account Take-Over of ████████ Members via IDOR](https://hackerone.com/reports/847452) to U.S. Dept Of Defense - 5 upvotes, $0
-222. [Reflected XSS and HTML Injectionon a DoD website](https://hackerone.com/reports/859342) to U.S. Dept Of Defense - 5 upvotes, $0
+222. [[Critical] Insufficient Access Control On Registration Page of Webapps Website Allows Privilege Escalation to Administrator ](https://hackerone.com/reports/796379) to U.S. Dept Of Defense - 5 upvotes, $0
-223. [Stored XSS at ██████userprofile.aspx](https://hackerone.com/reports/901377) to U.S. Dept Of Defense - 5 upvotes, $0
+223. [Reflected XSS and HTML Injectionon a DoD website](https://hackerone.com/reports/859342) to U.S. Dept Of Defense - 5 upvotes, $0
-224. [ SharePoint Web Services Exposed to Anonymous Access Users](https://hackerone.com/reports/807915) to U.S. Dept Of Defense - 5 upvotes, $0
+224. [Stored XSS at ██████userprofile.aspx](https://hackerone.com/reports/901377) to U.S. Dept Of Defense - 5 upvotes, $0
-225. [Stored XSS via Comment Form at ████████](https://hackerone.com/reports/915073) to U.S. Dept Of Defense - 5 upvotes, $0
+225. [ SharePoint Web Services Exposed to Anonymous Access Users](https://hackerone.com/reports/807915) to U.S. Dept Of Defense - 5 upvotes, $0
-226. [{███} It is posible download all information and files via S3 Bucket  Misconfiguration](https://hackerone.com/reports/998981) to U.S. Dept Of Defense - 5 upvotes, $0
+226. [Stored XSS via Comment Form at ████████](https://hackerone.com/reports/915073) to U.S. Dept Of Defense - 5 upvotes, $0
-227. [Persistent XSS vulnerability on a DoD website](https://hackerone.com/reports/187759) to U.S. Dept Of Defense - 4 upvotes, $0
+227. [{███} It is posible download all information and files via S3 Bucket  Misconfiguration](https://hackerone.com/reports/998981) to U.S. Dept Of Defense - 5 upvotes, $0
-228. [Cross-site scripting vulnerability on a DoD website](https://hackerone.com/reports/184575) to U.S. Dept Of Defense - 4 upvotes, $0
+228. [Persistent XSS vulnerability on a DoD website](https://hackerone.com/reports/187759) to U.S. Dept Of Defense - 4 upvotes, $0
-229. [Cross-site scripting (XSS) vulnerability on a DoD website](https://hackerone.com/reports/186315) to U.S. Dept Of Defense - 4 upvotes, $0
+229. [Cross-site scripting vulnerability on a DoD website](https://hackerone.com/reports/184575) to U.S. Dept Of Defense - 4 upvotes, $0
-230. [HTML Injection/Load Images vulnerability on a DoD website](https://hackerone.com/reports/195356) to U.S. Dept Of Defense - 4 upvotes, $0
+230. [Cross-site scripting (XSS) vulnerability on a DoD website](https://hackerone.com/reports/186315) to U.S. Dept Of Defense - 4 upvotes, $0
-231. [SQL injection vulnerability on a DoD website](https://hackerone.com/reports/193436) to U.S. Dept Of Defense - 4 upvotes, $0
+231. [HTML Injection/Load Images vulnerability on a DoD website](https://hackerone.com/reports/195356) to U.S. Dept Of Defense - 4 upvotes, $0
-232. [Reflected XSS on a DoD website](https://hackerone.com/reports/193481) to U.S. Dept Of Defense - 4 upvotes, $0
+232. [SQL injection vulnerability on a DoD website](https://hackerone.com/reports/193436) to U.S. Dept Of Defense - 4 upvotes, $0
-233. [Reflected XSS on a DoD website](https://hackerone.com/reports/194294) to U.S. Dept Of Defense - 4 upvotes, $0
+233. [Reflected XSS on a DoD website](https://hackerone.com/reports/193481) to U.S. Dept Of Defense - 4 upvotes, $0
-234. [Remote Code Execution (RCE) in a DoD website](https://hackerone.com/reports/212022) to U.S. Dept Of Defense - 4 upvotes, $0
+234. [Reflected XSS on a DoD website](https://hackerone.com/reports/194294) to U.S. Dept Of Defense - 4 upvotes, $0
-235. [Reflected XSS on a DoD website](https://hackerone.com/reports/190427) to U.S. Dept Of Defense - 4 upvotes, $0
+235. [Remote Code Execution (RCE) in a DoD website](https://hackerone.com/reports/212022) to U.S. Dept Of Defense - 4 upvotes, $0
-236. [Reflected XSS vulnerability on a DoD website](https://hackerone.com/reports/187822) to U.S. Dept Of Defense - 4 upvotes, $0
+236. [Reflected XSS on a DoD website](https://hackerone.com/reports/190427) to U.S. Dept Of Defense - 4 upvotes, $0
-237. [Information disclosure vulnerability on a DoD website](https://hackerone.com/reports/197055) to U.S. Dept Of Defense - 4 upvotes, $0
+237. [Reflected XSS vulnerability on a DoD website](https://hackerone.com/reports/187822) to U.S. Dept Of Defense - 4 upvotes, $0
-238. [Cross-site request forgery (CSRF) vulnerability in a DoD website](https://hackerone.com/reports/202808) to U.S. Dept Of Defense - 4 upvotes, $0
+238. [Information disclosure vulnerability on a DoD website](https://hackerone.com/reports/197055) to U.S. Dept Of Defense - 4 upvotes, $0
-239. [Reflected XSS vulnerability on a DoD website](https://hackerone.com/reports/184125) to U.S. Dept Of Defense - 4 upvotes, $0
+239. [Cross-site request forgery (CSRF) vulnerability in a DoD website](https://hackerone.com/reports/202808) to U.S. Dept Of Defense - 4 upvotes, $0
-240. [Information disclosure vulnerability in a DoD website](https://hackerone.com/reports/186308) to U.S. Dept Of Defense - 4 upvotes, $0
+240. [Reflected XSS vulnerability on a DoD website](https://hackerone.com/reports/184125) to U.S. Dept Of Defense - 4 upvotes, $0
-241. [SQL Injection vulnerability in a DoD website](https://hackerone.com/reports/192079) to U.S. Dept Of Defense - 4 upvotes, $0
+241. [Information disclosure vulnerability in a DoD website](https://hackerone.com/reports/186308) to U.S. Dept Of Defense - 4 upvotes, $0
-242. [SQL Injection vulnerability in a DoD website](https://hackerone.com/reports/192110) to U.S. Dept Of Defense - 4 upvotes, $0
+242. [SQL Injection vulnerability in a DoD website](https://hackerone.com/reports/192079) to U.S. Dept Of Defense - 4 upvotes, $0
-243. [SQL injection vulnerability in a DoD website](https://hackerone.com/reports/195051) to U.S. Dept Of Defense - 4 upvotes, $0
+243. [SQL Injection vulnerability in a DoD website](https://hackerone.com/reports/192110) to U.S. Dept Of Defense - 4 upvotes, $0
-244. [Reflective XSS vulnerability on a DoD website](https://hackerone.com/reports/183854) to U.S. Dept Of Defense - 4 upvotes, $0
+244. [SQL injection vulnerability in a DoD website](https://hackerone.com/reports/195051) to U.S. Dept Of Defense - 4 upvotes, $0
-245. [Information disclosure vulnerability on a DoD website](https://hackerone.com/reports/217747) to U.S. Dept Of Defense - 4 upvotes, $0
+245. [Reflective XSS vulnerability on a DoD website](https://hackerone.com/reports/183854) to U.S. Dept Of Defense - 4 upvotes, $0
-246. [SQL injection vulnerability on a DoD website](https://hackerone.com/reports/202619) to U.S. Dept Of Defense - 4 upvotes, $0
+246. [Information disclosure vulnerability on a DoD website](https://hackerone.com/reports/217747) to U.S. Dept Of Defense - 4 upvotes, $0
-247. [Remote Code Execution (RCE) vulnerability in multiple DoD websites](https://hackerone.com/reports/231687) to U.S. Dept Of Defense - 4 upvotes, $0
+247. [SQL injection vulnerability on a DoD website](https://hackerone.com/reports/202619) to U.S. Dept Of Defense - 4 upvotes, $0
-248. [Cross-site scripting (XSS) vulnerability on a DoD website](https://hackerone.com/reports/227643) to U.S. Dept Of Defense - 4 upvotes, $0
+248. [Remote Code Execution (RCE) vulnerability in multiple DoD websites](https://hackerone.com/reports/231687) to U.S. Dept Of Defense - 4 upvotes, $0
-249. [Information disclosure vulnerability on a DoD website](https://hackerone.com/reports/210525) to U.S. Dept Of Defense - 4 upvotes, $0
+249. [Cross-site scripting (XSS) vulnerability on a DoD website](https://hackerone.com/reports/227643) to U.S. Dept Of Defense - 4 upvotes, $0
-250. [Cross-site scripting (XSS) on a DoD website](https://hackerone.com/reports/203060) to U.S. Dept Of Defense - 4 upvotes, $0
+250. [Information disclosure vulnerability on a DoD website](https://hackerone.com/reports/210525) to U.S. Dept Of Defense - 4 upvotes, $0
-251. [SQL Injection vulnerability in a DoD website](https://hackerone.com/reports/227587) to U.S. Dept Of Defense - 4 upvotes, $0
+251. [Cross-site scripting (XSS) on a DoD website](https://hackerone.com/reports/203060) to U.S. Dept Of Defense - 4 upvotes, $0
-252. [Admin panel take over | User info leakage | Mass Comprimise](https://hackerone.com/reports/428757) to U.S. Dept Of Defense - 4 upvotes, $0
+252. [SQL Injection vulnerability in a DoD website](https://hackerone.com/reports/227587) to U.S. Dept Of Defense - 4 upvotes, $0
-253. [Code reversion allowing SQLI again in ███████](https://hackerone.com/reports/348047) to U.S. Dept Of Defense - 4 upvotes, $0
+253. [Admin panel take over | User info leakage | Mass Comprimise](https://hackerone.com/reports/428757) to U.S. Dept Of Defense - 4 upvotes, $0
-254. [Remote Code Execution (RCE) in a DoD website](https://hackerone.com/reports/329400) to U.S. Dept Of Defense - 4 upvotes, $0
+254. [Code reversion allowing SQLI again in ███████](https://hackerone.com/reports/348047) to U.S. Dept Of Defense - 4 upvotes, $0
-255. [WebLogic Server Side Request Forgery](https://hackerone.com/reports/300513) to U.S. Dept Of Defense - 4 upvotes, $0
+255. [Remote Code Execution (RCE) in a DoD website](https://hackerone.com/reports/329400) to U.S. Dept Of Defense - 4 upvotes, $0
-256. [SharePoint exposed web services](https://hackerone.com/reports/300539) to U.S. Dept Of Defense - 4 upvotes, $0
+256. [WebLogic Server Side Request Forgery](https://hackerone.com/reports/300513) to U.S. Dept Of Defense - 4 upvotes, $0
-257. [[████████] Reflected XSS](https://hackerone.com/reports/499041) to U.S. Dept Of Defense - 4 upvotes, $0
+257. [SharePoint exposed web services](https://hackerone.com/reports/300539) to U.S. Dept Of Defense - 4 upvotes, $0
-258. [[███████] Reflected GET XSS (/mission.php?...&missionDate=*)](https://hackerone.com/reports/648298) to U.S. Dept Of Defense - 4 upvotes, $0
+258. [[████████] Reflected XSS](https://hackerone.com/reports/499041) to U.S. Dept Of Defense - 4 upvotes, $0
-259. [[██████████] Unauthorized access to admin panel](https://hackerone.com/reports/648222) to U.S. Dept Of Defense - 4 upvotes, $0
+259. [[███████] Reflected GET XSS (/mission.php?...&missionDate=*)](https://hackerone.com/reports/648298) to U.S. Dept Of Defense - 4 upvotes, $0
-260. [Unrestricted file upload leads to stored xss on https://████████/](https://hackerone.com/reports/854445) to U.S. Dept Of Defense - 4 upvotes, $0
+260. [[██████████] Unauthorized access to admin panel](https://hackerone.com/reports/648222) to U.S. Dept Of Defense - 4 upvotes, $0
-261. [xmlrpc.php FILE IS enable which enables attacker to XSPA Brute-force and even Denial of Service(DOS), in https://████/xmlrpc.php](https://hackerone.com/reports/884756) to U.S. Dept Of Defense - 4 upvotes, $0
+261. [Unrestricted file upload leads to stored xss on https://████████/](https://hackerone.com/reports/854445) to U.S. Dept Of Defense - 4 upvotes, $0
-262. [CSRF to account takeover in https://█████/](https://hackerone.com/reports/1018270) to U.S. Dept Of Defense - 4 upvotes, $0
+262. [xmlrpc.php FILE IS enable which enables attacker to XSPA Brute-force and even Denial of Service(DOS), in https://████/xmlrpc.php](https://hackerone.com/reports/884756) to U.S. Dept Of Defense - 4 upvotes, $0
-263. [DNS Misconfiguration](https://hackerone.com/reports/186316) to U.S. Dept Of Defense - 3 upvotes, $0
+263. [CSRF to account takeover in https://█████/](https://hackerone.com/reports/1018270) to U.S. Dept Of Defense - 4 upvotes, $0
-264. [XSS vulnerability on a DoD website](https://hackerone.com/reports/192751) to U.S. Dept Of Defense - 3 upvotes, $0
+264. [DNS Misconfiguration](https://hackerone.com/reports/186316) to U.S. Dept Of Defense - 3 upvotes, $0
-265. [Arbitrary Script Injection (Mail) in a DoD Website](https://hackerone.com/reports/187232) to U.S. Dept Of Defense - 3 upvotes, $0
+265. [XSS vulnerability on a DoD website](https://hackerone.com/reports/192751) to U.S. Dept Of Defense - 3 upvotes, $0
-266. [Potentially sensitive information disclosure on a DoD website](https://hackerone.com/reports/207236) to U.S. Dept Of Defense - 3 upvotes, $0
+266. [Arbitrary Script Injection (Mail) in a DoD Website](https://hackerone.com/reports/187232) to U.S. Dept Of Defense - 3 upvotes, $0
-267. [Misconfigured user account settings on DoD website](https://hackerone.com/reports/197907) to U.S. Dept Of Defense - 3 upvotes, $0
+267. [Potentially sensitive information disclosure on a DoD website](https://hackerone.com/reports/207236) to U.S. Dept Of Defense - 3 upvotes, $0
-268. [Stored cross-site scripting (XSS) on a DoD website](https://hackerone.com/reports/183971) to U.S. Dept Of Defense - 3 upvotes, $0
+268. [Misconfigured user account settings on DoD website](https://hackerone.com/reports/197907) to U.S. Dept Of Defense - 3 upvotes, $0
-269. [Cross-Site Scripting (XSS) on a DoD website](https://hackerone.com/reports/186402) to U.S. Dept Of Defense - 3 upvotes, $0
+269. [Stored cross-site scripting (XSS) on a DoD website](https://hackerone.com/reports/183971) to U.S. Dept Of Defense - 3 upvotes, $0
-270. [Information disclosure vulnerability on a DoD website](https://hackerone.com/reports/186307) to U.S. Dept Of Defense - 3 upvotes, $0
+270. [Cross-Site Scripting (XSS) on a DoD website](https://hackerone.com/reports/186402) to U.S. Dept Of Defense - 3 upvotes, $0
-271. [Remote Code Execution (RCE) in a DoD website](https://hackerone.com/reports/213069) to U.S. Dept Of Defense - 3 upvotes, $0
+271. [Information disclosure vulnerability on a DoD website](https://hackerone.com/reports/186307) to U.S. Dept Of Defense - 3 upvotes, $0
-272. [Server side information disclosure on a DoD website](https://hackerone.com/reports/191830) to U.S. Dept Of Defense - 3 upvotes, $0
+272. [Remote Code Execution (RCE) in a DoD website](https://hackerone.com/reports/213069) to U.S. Dept Of Defense - 3 upvotes, $0
-273. [Reflected XSS on a DoD website](https://hackerone.com/reports/184200) to U.S. Dept Of Defense - 3 upvotes, $0
+273. [Server side information disclosure on a DoD website](https://hackerone.com/reports/191830) to U.S. Dept Of Defense - 3 upvotes, $0
-274. [Reflected XSS on a DoD website](https://hackerone.com/reports/189241) to U.S. Dept Of Defense - 3 upvotes, $0
+274. [Reflected XSS on a DoD website](https://hackerone.com/reports/184200) to U.S. Dept Of Defense - 3 upvotes, $0
-275. [Reflected XSS on a DoD website](https://hackerone.com/reports/190205) to U.S. Dept Of Defense - 3 upvotes, $0
+275. [Reflected XSS on a DoD website](https://hackerone.com/reports/189241) to U.S. Dept Of Defense - 3 upvotes, $0
-276. [DOM Based XSS on a DoD website](https://hackerone.com/reports/191416) to U.S. Dept Of Defense - 3 upvotes, $0
+276. [Reflected XSS on a DoD website](https://hackerone.com/reports/190205) to U.S. Dept Of Defense - 3 upvotes, $0
-277. [Time Based SQL Injection vulnerability on a DoD website](https://hackerone.com/reports/188929) to U.S. Dept Of Defense - 3 upvotes, $0
+277. [DOM Based XSS on a DoD website](https://hackerone.com/reports/191416) to U.S. Dept Of Defense - 3 upvotes, $0
-278. [Reflected XSS vulnerability on a DoD website](https://hackerone.com/reports/218136) to U.S. Dept Of Defense - 3 upvotes, $0
+278. [Time Based SQL Injection vulnerability on a DoD website](https://hackerone.com/reports/188929) to U.S. Dept Of Defense - 3 upvotes, $0
-279. [Cross-site request forgery (CSRF) vulnerability on a DoD website](https://hackerone.com/reports/191831) to U.S. Dept Of Defense - 3 upvotes, $0
+279. [Reflected XSS vulnerability on a DoD website](https://hackerone.com/reports/218136) to U.S. Dept Of Defense - 3 upvotes, $0
-280. [Information disclosure vulnerability on a DoD website](https://hackerone.com/reports/195836) to U.S. Dept Of Defense - 3 upvotes, $0
+280. [Cross-site request forgery (CSRF) vulnerability on a DoD website](https://hackerone.com/reports/191831) to U.S. Dept Of Defense - 3 upvotes, $0
-281. [Remote code execution vulnerability on a DoD website](https://hackerone.com/reports/203600) to U.S. Dept Of Defense - 3 upvotes, $0
+281. [Information disclosure vulnerability on a DoD website](https://hackerone.com/reports/195836) to U.S. Dept Of Defense - 3 upvotes, $0
-282. [Stored cross site scripting (XSS) vulnerability on a DoD website](https://hackerone.com/reports/184901) to U.S. Dept Of Defense - 3 upvotes, $0
+282. [Remote code execution vulnerability on a DoD website](https://hackerone.com/reports/203600) to U.S. Dept Of Defense - 3 upvotes, $0
-283. [Reflected XSS vulnerability on a DoD website](https://hackerone.com/reports/198259) to U.S. Dept Of Defense - 3 upvotes, $0
+283. [Stored cross site scripting (XSS) vulnerability on a DoD website](https://hackerone.com/reports/184901) to U.S. Dept Of Defense - 3 upvotes, $0
-284. [Remote OS command Execution in the 3 more Oracle Weblogic on the ████████, ████, ███████ [CVE-2017-10352]](https://hackerone.com/reports/634630) to U.S. Dept Of Defense - 3 upvotes, $0
+284. [Reflected XSS vulnerability on a DoD website](https://hackerone.com/reports/198259) to U.S. Dept Of Defense - 3 upvotes, $0
-285. [Online training material disclosing username and password](https://hackerone.com/reports/672629) to U.S. Dept Of Defense - 3 upvotes, $0
+285. [Remote OS command Execution in the 3 more Oracle Weblogic on the ████████, ████, ███████ [CVE-2017-10352]](https://hackerone.com/reports/634630) to U.S. Dept Of Defense - 3 upvotes, $0
-286. [https://████████ Impacted by DNN ImageHandler SSRF](https://hackerone.com/reports/482634) to U.S. Dept Of Defense - 3 upvotes, $0
+286. [Online training material disclosing username and password](https://hackerone.com/reports/672629) to U.S. Dept Of Defense - 3 upvotes, $0
-287. [SSRF on ████████](https://hackerone.com/reports/406387) to U.S. Dept Of Defense - 3 upvotes, $0
+287. [https://████████ Impacted by DNN ImageHandler SSRF](https://hackerone.com/reports/482634) to U.S. Dept Of Defense - 3 upvotes, $0
 288. [████████ SQL](https://hackerone.com/reports/381771) to U.S. Dept Of Defense - 3 upvotes, $0
 289. [Attackers can control which security questions they are presented (████████)](https://hackerone.com/reports/192082) to U.S. Dept Of Defense - 3 upvotes, $0
 290. [Sensitive Email disclosure Due to Insecure  Reactivate Account field](https://hackerone.com/reports/235041) to U.S. Dept Of Defense - 3 upvotes, $0